99MGMT Blog

 When looking through references on job applications, it can be easy to overlook the importance of high-quality and appropriate peer references.

-Ensuring that applicants submit at least three references from individuals who have (or don’t have) certain qualities like the following will save time and effort by setting you up for success when reviewing them:
+Ensuring applicants submit at least three references from individuals who have (or don’t have) certain qualities will save time and effort by setting you up for success when reviewing them.
+Ideally, all three references will be from physicians working in a similar field who are:

 • Not blood relatives